echristie111/twitter_api/sections/accessing_api.md

 ```
 or, go back to the main page and download [here](https://github.com/echristie111/twitter_api)

-Once you've cloned or downloaded the directory, navigate into it using your command line.
+Once you've cloned or downloaded the directory, navigate into it using your command line (or through your GUI/search bar).

 2\.
 Open the my_keys.py file in your text editor, VS Code.